Shopify SEO Guide: How to increase organic traffic to your store

 Architecture issues.
 Shopify automatically generates the URL for your product detail pages using the following structure: myshopifystorename.com/products/product-name.
 Store owners can only modify that last part of the URL, where the product’s name (which is derived from the page title) appears.

 URLs are a minor ranking factor, so you’ll want to use descriptive words in your URLs to inform search engines about your page, but also to give potential customers an idea of what they’re clicking through to.
 Removing the “/products” or “/pages” URL paths gives you more space to include those descriptive keywords; unfortunately, Shopify doesn’t have that option out-of-the-box.
-There are, however, solutions, such as Cloudflare and their Cloud Worker interface, that can be implemented with the help of a developer, as we’ll discuss in our technical SEO guide for Shopify.
+There are, however, solutions, such as Cloudflare and their Cloud Worker interface, that can be implemented with the help of a developer, as discussed in our Technical SEO for Shopify guide.

 Product schema.
 Schema is a type of structured data that can help search engines understand your site’s content.
 Search engines also use schema to generate rich snippets, which can provide your products with greater visibility in the search results.